Easy Way to Cook Frozen Green Beans – Affordable, Tasty Veggies

 Print Recipe

-Pan Fried Frozen Green Beans with Lemon Pepper and Garlic
+Pan Fried Frozen Green Beans with Sweet Peppers

 One of the tastiest and easiest ways to prepare frozen green beans.
-No need to thaw the beans, just brush off ice crystals.
+No need to thaw the beans, just brush off ice crystals and add to hot pan.
+The beans will release liquid very quickly to coat the pan.
+Make it with or without the sweet peppers.

 Servings: 4